Drivetrain#

 drive temperature#

-The drive temperature block returns the current temperature of the drivetrain’s motors as a percent.
+The drive temperature reporter block reports the temperature of the drivetrain as a percentage from 0% to 100%.

 (drive temperature in %)